SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 The Alert column will display the most severe alert status, even if there are active alerts of a different state.

-The Alert count will display the sum of all active Alerts.
+The Alert count will display the sum of all active alerts.

 To view alert details, click on a row and view it in the right-hand-side panel.